Measurement of the $\gamma n\rightarrow K^0\Sigma^0$ differential cross section over the $K^*$ threshold: Acknowledgements

 \section{Acknowledgements}

 We thank the staff and shift students of the ELSA accelerator for providing an excellent beam.
 Fruitful discussions with E. Oset and A. Ramos are gratefully acknowledged.
 We thank S. Neubert for his help with hypothesis testing.
+We also thank A. Sarantsev for providing calculations from the Bonn-Gatchina Partial Wave analysis.

 H. Schmieden thanks for the support from the Munich Institute for Astro- and Particle Physics (MIAPP), funded by the DFG under Germany's Excellence Strategy - EXC-2094-390783311.
 P.L.
 Cole gratefully acknowledges the support from both the U.S. National Science Foundation (NSF-PHY-1307340, NSF-PHY-1615146, and NSF-PHY-2012826) and the Fulbright U.S. Scholar Program (2014/2015).
 This work was supported by the Deutsche Forschungsgemeinschaft Project Numbers 388979758 and 405882627, the RSF grant number 19- 42-04132, the Third Scientific Committee of the INFN and the European Union's Horizon 2020 research and innovation programme under grant agreement number 824093.